climate-change-in-the-EU/climate-change-in-the-EU.github.io/README.md

 | [S942_71_1_EBS313](https://data.europa.eu/euodp/en/data/dataset/S942_71_1_EBS313) | 2009 | 313       | Europeans’ attitudes towards climate change   | January 2009  |
 | [S1461_69_2_300](https://data.europa.eu/euodp/en/data/dataset/S1461_69_2_300) | 2008 | 300       | Europeans' attitudes towards climate change   | March 2008    |

+From each dataset, only the section "Volume A: Countries" is used in this project.

 All of these surveys contain mostly the same questions.
 We have picked out four questions which were present in many surveys and which we found suitable for further analysis:
 * "Which of the following do you consider to be the single most serious problem facing the world as a whole?" (**'most_serious_problem'**)
 * "And how serious a problem do you think climate change is at this moment?" (**'severity_of_problem'**)